XperiaGo/android_scripts/README.md

 OpenDelta Updater:

-	For OpenDelta Configurator: ./ODConfig.sh nextversionnumber;
+	For OpenDelta Configurator: ./ODConfig.sh versionnumber;
-	About the nextversionnumber you need to use future build version, not current build version.
+	About the versionnumber you need to use current build version.
-	If this build is 14, type 15 (./ODConfig.sh 15;)
+	If you want to make the build 14 type 14 (./ODConfig.sh 14;)

 Credits: